GGWPVV/microservice-test-bench/README.md

 This project is a **microservices-based application** designed as a learning platform to practice **software testing**, **architecture design**, and the use of **modern development and integration tools**.
 It demonstrates a realistic, production-like system with multiple services, each using its own database and integrated with common technologies used in enterprise environments.
+All testing documentation is available in the [Documentation](#documentation) section.
 ---

 ## 🎯 Project Overview